Recycle problem waste

 Packing tip: Bring them loose or in a bag or box

-We can only accept computer and television related e-waste.
+If your item has a plug, a power cord or a battery we can recycle it.
 Do not forget to delete your data.
 It’s your responsibility to wipe the data from your devices.

 E-waste includes the following list of items:

-- computers and related products including monitors, mice and keyboards
+- computers and related products including hard drives, monitors, mice and keyboards

 Packing tip: Bring old electronics in a box where possible